-Reports of gunshots in gang dispute outside Christchurch pub
+'Absolutely terrified': Family shaken after gunshots fired in gang dispute

-Police are continuing to investigate after reports of gunshots in Christchurch last night.
+Police are investigating further after reports of gunshots in Christchurch last night.

 Police say they were called to a fight at the Turf and One Good Horse restaurant car park on Inwoods Rd in Parklands at 9.30pm on Monday.